Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 The best low fee POS system for restaurants is often Square, which offers a strong balance of low fees and restaurant-specific features among budget POS systems.
 While SumUp has slightly lower transaction rates, Square's free tier includes table management, coursing, and kitchen display integration.

-Now that you understand fees, let's look at which cheap restaurant POS system gives you the most value.
+Now that you understand fees, let's look at which option gives you the most value.

 For example, a gastropub using Square's free restaurant plan handles table assignments, sends orders to kitchen printers, and tracks best-selling dishes without a monthly fee.
 You'd only pay the 1.75% transaction charge on card payments.
-That's a budget POS owners who need more than basic card processing.
+That's a budget-friendly setup for owners who need more than basic card processing.

-That said, the "best" cheap restaurant POS system changes based on what your restaurant actually needs:
+That said, the "best" option changes based on what your restaurant actually needs:

 - You're a cafe, food truck, or takeaway-focused